AlecM33/Werewolf/README.md

 `npm run start:dev` (if developing on a linux machine)<br>
 `npm run start:dev:windows` (if developing on a windows machine)

+If everything is okay, you should see logs indicating a connection to Redis and a starting of the web server.

 This command uses <a href="https://www.npmjs.com/package/nodemon">nodemon</a>
 to listen for changes to **server-side code** (Node.js modules) and automatically restart the server.
 If you do not want